Israel bans all travel from foreigners as world COVID Omicron cases grow

 Nov.
 28 (UPI) -- Nearly two years after the first case of COVID-19 was reported in Mainland China, the world is bracing for the effects of a worrisome new variant, called Omicron, with fears vaccines won't offer protection against the strain.
 Nations are banning travel from South Africa, where scientists first detected it, including Israel banning all foreign visitors.

-The virus has already killed 5,216,321people and infected 261,649,990 worldwide, according to Worldometers.info so far Sunday.
-But after a spike from the Delta variant earlier this year, the situation had stabilized with a 4% weekly decline of deaths and 2% increase in cases.
+The virus has already killed 5,217,177 people and infected 261,750,858 worldwide, according to Worldometers.info on Sunday.
+But after a spike from the Delta variant earlier this year, the situation had stabilized with a 4% weekly decline of deaths and 1% decline in cases.

-Israel, after discovering one case of the variant and seven suspected ones, became the first country to ban entry of all foreigners, effective Sunday.
+Israel, after discovering one case of the variant and seven suspected ones, became the first country to ban entry of all foreigners, effective Sunday night, the first night of Hanukkah.
 Also, all Israelis arriving from abroad must quarantine.
 Prime Minister Naftali Bennett said the ban is expected to last for 14 days.

 Flights are blocked from South Africa to the United States, Canada, European Union, Britain Japan and Australia.